 From a competition perspective, you must also remember that you are not permitted to compare your product with that of a competitor, where their product is not the same as yours.
 As a wider point, businesses should not make misleading comparisons with competitors, and cannot use a competitor’s logo or trademark.

 Broadcasting or non-broadcasting?

-Depending on whether you market to clients via non-broadcast advertising (print, online, telesales, email marketing etc.) or broadcast advertising (TV and radio), will determine which rules you have to comply with.
+Depending on whether you market to clients via non-broadcast advertising (print, online, telesales, email marketing, etc.) or broadcast advertising (TV and radio), will determine which rules you have to comply with.
 For both broadcast and non-broadcast marketing, you must be careful to abide by rules on pricing, particularly the use of the word ‘free’.
 Both types of advertising must also be clear in terms of availability of products, comparisons and testimonials.
-Businesses must be careful about rules relating to causing harm and offence, particular requirements for advertising to children, political adverts and shock tactics.
+Businesses must be careful about rules relating to causing harm and offense, particular requirements for advertising to children, political adverts and shock tactics.
 And for broadcast advertising, a key factor to remember is loudness of adverts.

 Some examples of rules to be aware of are:

 - Obvious exaggerations are allowed, provided they do not mislead and it wouldn’t be reasonable for a consumer to believe them